li-clutter-org/loadimpact-sdk-java/README.md

 This SDK also has a suite of integration tests, which all need to logon to a valid LoadImpact account, given a valid API token.
 If you try running the integration tests without a proper API token, you will see the following message

 In order for the integration tests to run, it requires a valid API token to run.
 Follow these steps:

     (1) Create a LoadImpact account, unless you already have it.

     (2) Get the API token.
         (a) Open the user profile (click a username) (b) Choose tab "API Token"
         (c) Generate a token, if needed
+        (d) Save the token for later use

+    (3a) Provide the API token directly
+         Using the Java system property "loadimpact.token"

-        (d) Save the token to a Java properties file (e) Add one single line (including EOL) api.token=<your API token string here>
+    (3b) Provide the API token via a properties file Create a file with one single line (including EOL) api.token=<your API token string here>

-    (3) Save the token file
+         Provide the token-file by any of:
-        (alt 1) Save it with the file path "../loadimpact-token.properties" (i.e. in the parent director of this project) (alt 2) Set the Java system property "loadimpact.token.file" with the file path (alt 3) Set the environment variable "LOADIMPACT_TOKEN_FILE" with the file path
+        (i)     Save it with the file path "../loadimpact-token.properties" (i.e. in the parent directory) (ii)    Set the Java system property "loadimpact.token.file" with the file path (iii)   Set the environment variable "LOADIMPACT_TOKEN_FILE" with the file path

 Choose your preferred way of providing the API token and run the integration tests suite by